nExtendSoftware/MSSQL-R2DBC-ReactiveEventStore/README.md

 # MSSQL-R2DBC-ReactiveEventStore
-Demo of a Reactive EventStore with MSSQL-R2DBC setup
+Demo of a Spring boot application using a Spring-Data Reactive EventStore with MSSQL-R2DBC setup

 # Docker
 Use docker-compose -d --build